taliyahpottruff/express-auth-boilerplate/README.md

 # express-auth-boilerplate
- A boilerplate for an express backend with basic authentication.
+ A boilerplate for an express backend with basic local authentication using passport.

 ## Required .env file
 Use the following template to create a required `.env` file: